WeblateOrg/weblate/docs/admin/install.rst

     Configure how your sessions will be stored.
 In case you keep the default database backend engine, you should schedule:
-    :command:`./manage.py clearsessions` to remove stale session data from the database.
+    :command:`weblate clearsessions` to remove stale session data from the database.

     If you are using Redis as cache (see :ref:`production-cache`) it is